Eastgate, Bourne: World War II and later history

-During World War II, on 4 May 1941, a Luftwaffe bomber crashed into the Butcher's Arms, a local pub, destroying it, and killing seven people on the ground, including the publican and his wife, as well as several soldiers billeted there, and injuring six more.
-The mission church closed in 1950, and after briefly being used by British Racing Motors to store steel, the building was demolished in 1960, replaced by two bungalows.
-On 11 August 1964 an unexploded bomb was discovered on the site, and removed the following day by a bomb disposal unit from RAF Newton.
+During World War II, on 4 May 1941, a Luftwaffe bomber crashed into the Butcher's Arms, a local pub, destroying it.
+Seven people on the ground were killed, including the publican and his wife (Charles and Fanny Lappage), and three soldiers billeted there.
+Six other soldiers who were staying in the building next to the pub were injured as a result of the crash, while the pilot survived and was taken prisoner.
+On 11 August 1964, an unexploded bomb was discovered on the site of the Butcher's Arms, by then in use as a garage; the bomb was removed the following day by a bomb disposal unit from RAF Newton.
+Another suspected bomb was discovered on 11 January 2022 at an auctioneer's to the west of Eastgate, however, it was declared not to be a threat by explosive ordnance disposal specialists, who removed it for destruction.